develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 you may not even be aware what sucks with Python.
 But if you arrive at the planet Python from the planet TypeScript, you will immediatelly realize the problem.

-your functions may perfectly work in your unit test bench but when you use them in your execution code, nothing works anymore and everything just blows up.
+Your functions may perfectly work in your unit test bench but when you use them in your execution code, nothing works anymore and everything just blows up.
 This is because in the laborary environment of your unit tests, you are at least passing the right kind of objects as arguments to